syncfusion-content/javascript-docs/js/Chart/Series.md

 A combination Chart combines two or more Charts types in single Charts.
 For example, column series with line/spline series.
 There are some limitations in the combination series.

-1. You cannot combine Column and Bar series
+1. You cannot combine Column and Bar series.
 2. Pie, Doughnut Series cannot be used with other series types.

 {% highlight js %}